top of page

 ree

-In the quiet village of Manikkapuram, Sakunthala Kumarasami began each day with a silent prayer.
+Sakunthala Kumarasami’s journey is more than a personal success—it’s a beacon of hope.
+In the quiet village of Manikkapuram, she began each day with a silent prayer.
 As a mother of three daughters and caregiver to her aging parents, her life was a constant struggle to balance hope and hardship.

 Everything began to change when Sakunthala joined a Self-Help Group (SHG) under the Village to Markets (V2M) programme supported by Palmera.
 At first, she was hesitant—unaccustomed to relying on others.
 But over time, with consistent support and encouragement, she stepped into a new chapter.